 In Singapore, victims of fraud most commonly seek financial recovery or compensation, or both, through civil remedies.
 This is because by initiating civil proceedings against the perpetrator of a fraud, the victim (as the plaintiff in the proceedings) can pursue its claim through a variety of processes before, at and after trial.
 In comparison, in criminal proceedings (which are generally instituted and controlled by Singapore's prosecutorial office, the Attorney-General's Chambers (AGC)), the victim would not have any meaningful control over these proceedings.

 As against a perpetrator, the common causes of action commenced include tort of deceit or fraudulent misrepresentation; breach of duty (fiduciary or otherwise); unjust enrichment; and conversion.
 If a perpetrator carries on his or her business through a company for a fraudulent purpose to defraud victims, there may also be a potential claim in fraudulent trading.

 As against the person or persons who assisted the main perpetrator, who may have received or who helped transmit the proceeds of fraud, the common causes of action that are commenced include conspiracy, dishonest assistance and knowing receipt.

 It should be noted that tracing does not exist as a claim or remedy per se.
 However, it is a process that is commonly relied on in civil claims involving fraud, particularly where a victim's property has been mixed with other property or funds.
 Tracing is the process by which a plaintiff identifies the proceeds of his or her property and who they lie with, then justifies his or her claim that the proceeds can be regarded as representing the property (of which he or she has been defrauded).
 Through the tracing process, the victim may also be able to identify new assets that were used to substitute his or her property (for example, where defrauded monies are used to purchase a property) and may seek a declaration of constructive trust in relation to those new assets.
 In this regard, tracing is often a precursor to a further claim.

 In Singapore, there is a six-year limitation period on actions founded on a contract or tort.2 However, where an action is based upon the fraud of the defendant3 or where the right of action is concealed by the fraud of such a person, the period of limitation does not begin to run until the plaintiff has discovered the fraud or could have with reasonable diligence discovered it.4

 Where a victim successfully obtains judgment against a perpetrator, the victim will then need to enforce the judgment (usually for money).
-A detailed discussion of enforcement proceedings are beyond the scope of this chapter.
+A detailed discussion of enforcement proceedings is beyond the scope of this chapter.
 However, it should be noted that there are likely limitations to successfully enforcing a judgment and recovering monies awarded by the court in a situation where the perpetrator has, by then, dissipated all of his or her own assets or the defrauded assets, or both, or mixed them such that legal title to the property is no longer traceable.